thomasleplus/java-memory-safety/docs/en/modules.md

   marked for removal.
 But not `jdk.internal.misc.Unsafe`.
 - Java 26 or later: runtime exceptions by default.

-Note: Funny to deprecate undocumented APIs.
+Note: Modules are supposed to prevent the use of these APIs.
+Funny to deprecate undocumented APIs.
 Speaks to how widely they are used.
 And for that reason they can't be removed easily.